frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 In His public life, when Our Lord wants His redemptive mission to be known, we see in His Baptism in the Jordan the witness that the Father and the Holy Spirit give of Him (Matt.
 3:16-17).

-Later it\'s going to be John the Baptist who presents Him as "the Lamb of God who takes away the sin of the world" (John 1:29).
+Later it's going to be John the Baptist who presents Him as "the Lamb of God who takes away the sin of the world" (John 1:29).

-When John\'s disciples ask Him: "Are you the one who was to come, or are we waiting for someone else?"
-Our Lord responds by pointing out the works that He performs, thus showing that they express His identity: the blind see, the lame walk, and the Kingdom is announced to the poor (cf. Matt.
+When John's disciples ask Him: "Are you the one who was to come, or are we waiting for someone else?"
+Our Lord responds by pointing out the works that He performs, thus showing that they express His identity: the blind see, the lame walk, and the Kingdom is announced to the poor (*cf*.
+Matt.
 11:3-5).

 Something similar is said to the Pharisees when they refuse to believe in His mission: "But if I do them," He says in St. John, "even though you do not believe me, believe the works, that you may know and understand that the Father is in me and I am in the Father" (John 10:38).